Skip to Content

 Surprisingly, garnet has been known for Egypt’s pharaohs and ancient Romanians.
 Carved garnets were used as a central stone of signet rings to stamp the wax that secured important documents.

-Garnet is quite a widespread gemstone.
-It is rarely faked; however, there are some varieties of garnet, which cost more than $1,000 per carat.
-That’s why you should be aware of fakes and methods of their identification.
+Garnet is a common gemstone.
+Garnet is rarely fake; however, certain kinds cost more than $1,000 per carat.
+That is why you should be aware of fakes and how to identify them.

 Real vs. Fake Garnet: The Main Differences